Does buying leads make sense?

 Especially in B2B sales, it seems at first glance to be the easiest way to buy leads.
 You exchange working time for money and get data records tailored exactly to the respective industry.
 But buying leads is not exactly cheap.
 Does it really relieve you of the work?

 Hardly, because many of the addresses are incorrect or simply outdated.
 In the rarest of cases, you have the right contact person for the address, but have to go back to the laborious search.
 In the end, a lot of money was spent on new addresses, saving neither time nor effort.
 So why not collect the addresses yourself?
 This may sound a deterrent at first, but once you are in the process of researching new leads, it becomes an easy game.
 Go on the search yourself!
 You can easily generate high-quality leads from e-mails, XING, LinkedIn, yellow pages and other sources.
-With the snapADDY Grabber, new contact data can be automatically transferred to CRM or ejected into an Excel document.
+With snapADDY DataQuality, new contact data can be automatically transferred to CRM or ejected into an Excel document.

 In addition, the research work will give you a better insight into the industry you are looking for and you will be able to score points in direct contact with the leads through any specialist knowledge and interest in your customer.
 This makes it easier to establish and build long-term contact.